 Assessments of nutrition environments at restaurants focus on eight types of food indicators: healthy main dish choices (low-fat, low-calorie, healthy main dish options), availability of fruits and vegetables without added sauce, whole grain bread and baked chips, beverages, children's menus, signage and promotions, facilitators and barriers to healthy eating, pricing, and accessibility.
 If you would like to learn more about NEMS-R, please read the publication, “Nutrition Environment Measures Study in Restaurants (NEMS-R): Development and evaluation. "

-Detailed instructions and a copy of the restaurant measures can be accessed by clicking on this link: NEMS-R survey and instructions.
-There were changes made after publication.
+The NEMS-R tool has been updated since its original publication.
+The original published version of the instructions and the restaurant measures can be accessed by clicking on this link: NEMS-R survey and instructions.

 There are 11 measures of store nutrition environments which assess the availability and pricing differences between healthier and less-healthy options: milk, fresh fruits and vegetables, ground beef, hot dogs, frozen dinners, baked goods, beverages (soda/juice), whole grain bread, baked chips, and cereal.
 If you would like to learn more about NEMS-S, please read the publication, "Nutrition Environment Measures Survey in Stores (NEMS-S): Development and evaluation."

-Detailed instructions and a copy of the store measures can be accessed by clicking on this link: NEMS-S survey and instructions.
+The NEMS-S tool has been updated since its original publication.
+The original published version of the instructions and the store measures can be accessed by clicking on this link: NEMS-S survey and instructions.

 The NEMS Corner Store survey assesses the nutrition environments, specifically in corner stores.
 While similar to NEMS-S, NEMS-CS also measures canned and frozen fruits and vegetables as well as additional snack and beverage items commonly found in corner stores.
 To see a table of the differences between the NEMS-CS and the NEMS-S tools, please click here.
 If you would like to learn more about NEMS-CS, please read the recently published article, “Nutrition Environments in Corner Stores in Philadelphia.”